resendislab/mb-PHENIX/README.md

 plase make sure if you want to use on colab download and install umap

-Here is a small example to whet your appetite: put this in a colab cell and run it
+put this in a colab cell and run it to pip install UMAP! from [click here](https://umap-learn.readthedocs.io/en/latest/supervised.html).
 ```python
 !pip install umap-learn
 number = input("What is your favourite number?")